msc-creative-computing/p-comp-week-1-labs-orionmel/README.md

 !!!Tips1: If you would like to see my answers about lab in more detail, please check the pdf documentation on my home page
 --------------------------------------------------------------------------------------------------------------------------------------
-!!!Tips2: My pdf document link is partially incorrect, please paste the link directly to your browser, or click on the different week content link Above
+!!!Tips2: My pdf document link is partially incorrect, please paste the link directly to your browser, or click on the different week content link above
 --------------------------------------------------------------------------------------------------------------------------------------